F.A.Q.

 Absolutely!
 You have my blessing.
 Just be sure to cite me as the author of whatever you perform.

-Some of my poems that have gone viral that I often get asked about, appear in the following publications:
+Some of my poems that have gone viral that I often get asked about (and have been used to win national forensics and speech & debate competitions in the past), appear in the following publications:

 I saw on your Upcoming Shows page that you have an event nearby.
 Can I attend the event?
 Where can I get tickets?